RaySteak/rayfts/README.md

 An example is listed in the Makefile, which you can try with `make run_server`, which runs the server on port 42069, with credentials "a" and "a".
 You can also use `make run_server_debug` which doesn't require a password.
 Just make sure to `make clean` if you want to use `make run_server` after running `make run_server_debug` or vice versa.

 ## Future improvements (in order of importance):
-- Set default value to existent name for renaming files (easy to do).
 - Ability to move files/directories to other directories.
 - Interface for public files.
 - HTTP gzip support for faster file transfer